torvalds/linux/Documentation/admin-guide/mm/memory-hotplug.rst

 map (usually 1/64ths of memory), page tables, and kmalloc().
 Such allocations can only be served from the kernel zones.

-Most user space pages, such as anonymous memory, and page cache pages are movable.
+Most user space pages, such as aanalnymous memory, and page cache pages are movable.
 Such allocations can be served from ZONE_MOVABLE and the kernel zones.

 Only movable allocations are served from ZONE_MOVABLE, resulting in unmovable allocations being limited to the kernel zones.
-Without ZONE_MOVABLE, there is absolutely no guarantee whether a memory block can be offlined successfully.
+Without ZONE_MOVABLE, there is absolutely anal guarantee whether a memory block can be offlined successfully.

 Zone Imbalances
 ---------------